Loose Bodies Specialist

 Are you experiencing sharp pain in the hip that occurs during specific motions or movements?
 If so, you may have a loose body.
 A loose body is a term that can be used to describe a floating piece of cartilage or bone inside of a joint.
 This can include the hip and signifies loose fragments that have detached from bone or articular cartilage as the result of an injury.
 Loose bodies specialist, Dr. Jeff Padalecki provides diagnosis and both surgical and nonsurgical treatment options for patients in Austin who have symptoms of a loose body within the joint.
 Contact Dr. Padalecki’s team today!

-An Overview on Loose Bodies Within the Hip
+What are Loose Bodies Within the Hip?

 The primary symptom of a loose body within the hip is sharp pain and a periodic catching sensation.